 - Engaging with your social media following

-- Opting for a live chat function on your website
+- Opting for a live chat and help desk software on your website

 - Introducing yourself to the public at events, conferences, and trade shows